nicogj/nicogj.github.io/_posts/2018-02-13-senate-polarization.md

 ## Methodology

-As part of a [previous personal project](http://github.com/nico-gj/senate_vote_scraping), I scraped all Senate Roll Call votes, publicly available on the [US Senate Website](https://www.senate.gov/legislative/votes.htm).
+As part of a <a href="http://github.com/nico-gj/senate_vote_scraping" target="_blank">previous personal project</a>, I scraped all Senate Roll Call votes, publicly available on the <a href="https://www.senate.gov/legislative/votes.htm" target="_blank">US Senate Website</a>.
 I leverage this data here, comparing Senate voting behavior during Trump's first year in office (2017) with the first year in office the three previous presidents.

 <!-- An exhaustive list of US Senate Roll Call votes can be found on the [United States Senate webpage](http://www.senate.gov).
 Using the Python `requests` package, and the text parser `BeautifulSoup`, I pulled every vote cast by every Senator from Donald Trump's first year in office (2017).
 For comparison, I also pulled the data for first year in office of the three previous presidents. -->